What Is the Dukan Diet? Here's What a Dietitian Has to Say

 Does the Dukan Diet Work?

-And as with any diet that eliminates or limits entire foods, people can risk experiencing nutritional gaps, possibly resulting in vitamin and mineral deficiencies, digestive challenges, fatigue and other undesirable side effects.
-Plus, any diet that is highly restriction might not be sustainable or enjoyable to follow.
-With many restrictive diets, people can regain the weight once they stop following the diet.
+And as with any diet that eliminates or limits many foods, people can risk experiencing nutritional gaps, possibly resulting in vitamin and mineral deficiencies, digestive challenges, fatigue and other undesirable side effects.
+Plus, any diet that is highly restrictive might not be sustainable or enjoyable to follow.
+With many restrictive diets, people regain the weight once they stop following the diet.

-One study evaluated 51 women who followed the Dukan diet to assess the foods that people lean on when on their Dukan diet journey.
-Results showed that protein intakes were excessive—especially those of animal origin—when compared to recommended nutritional standards.
+One study evaluated 51 women who followed the Dukan Diet to assess the foods that people lean on when on their Dukan Diet journey.
+Results showed that protein intakes were excessive—especially from foods of animal origin—when compared to recommended nutritional standards.
 Fruit and vegetable intake was extremely low, possibly contributing to the low intakes of nutrients like vitamin C, folate and fiber that were observed.
 While these women did experience weight loss, the researchers did report "many nutritional abnormalities" when evaluating the participants.
 They caution that "adopting this diet in the long-term may pose health threats through acquiring kidney and liver disease, osteoporosis and cardiovascular disease."

-If a person chooses to follow the Dukan diet, they should only do so under the guidance of their health care provider or a dietitian.
-And especially during the first two phases of the diet, a person may experience constipation, fatigue, and even bad breath when following this diet, due to the lack of fiber and carbs their body is receiving.
+If a person chooses to follow the Dukan Diet, they should only do so under the guidance of their health care provider or a dietitian.
+And especially during the first two phases of the diet, a person may experience constipation, fatigue and even bad breath, due to the lack of fiber and carbs their body is receiving.

 For a person who needs to experience rapid weight loss, this diet in an option that could be explored under the advice of a health care provider or dietitian, especially if the person does not have any underlying health concerns like heart disease or diabetes.
 But for a person who wants to eat in a way that supports their overall health, more balanced and sustainable diets like the Mediterranean Diet may be a better match for long-term health benefits and lasting weight loss.